 - Backpack equipped with shovel and probe

-Guests that would like to ski with an avalanche backpack, can rent them through CMH, information about this will be sent out prior to your departure.
+Guests that would like to ski with an Avalanche Flotation Device, can rent one through CMH.
+Information will be sent out prior to your departure.